Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-arm/readme.txt

    DESCRIPTION
    ===========
-   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.11.17 for Windows (ARM).
+   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.11.17 with the Tomáš Deml's patch for Windows (ARM).

    This package is only compatible with .NET Core and .NET Framework 4.5.